Using the Instant Quote Widget

 And that device type will be removed so customers can’t even select it as an option.

 This can be done at any level – so if you just wanted to remove some of the older iPhone models, you can click into the iPhone category and uncheck the box for individual models here:

-Removing repairs from your widget
+Adding and removing repairs from your widget

 Similar to removing devices, you can remove any repair option that you’d like at either a category or individual level.
 To do so you just need to click the pencil icon at the level you want to remove a repair:

 That will bring you to a list of the repairs that can be associated with that device.
 We have a default set of active/inactive repairs for each major category, but you can edit this however you’d like.